taniman/profit-trailer-enhancements/README.md

 So make sure you search before creating a new issue, or you will be splintering your chances

 # Prizes
-* 1st place - 600 reputation points (Exchangeable for a lifetime license for example)
+* 1st place - 600 reputation points
 * 2nd place - 300 reptationn points
 * 3rd place - 150 reputation points